ChrisCummins/msc-thesis/docs/Log.md

 * For languages with dynamic dispatch, computing the static call graph requires accurate alias analysis results.

+Affine transformation:

+* Any transformation that preserves collinearity, where collinearity means that for any set of points P1..Pn, n>=2, there exists a single straight line L which passes through each point.
+* Examples: rotation, expansion, reflection, translation.

+Polytope:

+* An *n* dimensional geometric object with flat sides.

+Polyhedral model:

+* A mathematical framework for loop nest optimisation which treats each loop iteration within nested loops as lattice points inside polytopes.
+* Affine or non-affine transformations (e.g. tiling) are applied to these polytopes.

 TODO:
 * Organise meeting with Michel.
 * Request external SSH access to cec.